5.6 – Sampling from Populations

 A subset of the population is measured for some trait or characteristic.
 From the sample, we hope to refer back to the population.
 We want to move from anecdote (case histories) to possible generalizations of use to the reference population (all patients with these symptoms).
 How we sample from the reference population limits our ability to generalize.
 We need a representative sample: simple to define, hard to achieve.

 Statistics becomes necessary if we want to infer something about the entire populations.
 (Which is usually the point of doing a study!!)
-Typically 10’s to 1000’s of individuals are measured.
+Typically tens to thousands of individuals are measured.
 But in addition, HOW we obtain the sample of individuals from the reference population is CRITICAL.

-Kinds of sampling include (adapted from Box 1, Tyrer and Heyman 2016)
+Kinds of sampling include (adapted from Box 1, Tyrer and Heyman 2016; see also McGarvey et al 2016)

 Probability sampling